overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 Otherwise, if you don’t have a secondary server available, you have two remaining options: Simply overwrite the existing database with a backup or attempt to put the database into `EMERGENCY` mode to try and ascertain the problem - with the caveat that this approach (setting your database to `EMERGENCY` mode should usually only be done as a 'last ditch' effort.)
 </div>

-H. Regardless of which option you decide to use you will want to (again) **make sure you have a [non-destructive tail-end-of-the-log backup](#non-destructive-tail-of-log-backups) before proceeding.**
+H. Regardless of which option (restore-in-place or attempt `EMERGENCY` mode with all of its caveats and potential negatives) you decide to use you will want to (again) **make sure you have a [non-destructive tail-end-of-the-log backup](#non-destructive-tail-of-log-backups) before proceeding.**

 I. Then, in the case where you decide to simply overwrite the database with backups, just make sure to apply the most recent FULL backup, the most recent DIFF backup (if they’re being used) and all T-Log backups (since either the most recent of the FULL or DIFF backup) along with the tail-of-the-log backup.